canonical/ubuntu-for-developers-docs/docs/howto/java-use.md

     Hello World!
     ```

-## Running Java application as shebang script
+## Running Java application as a shebang script

 1. Create a Hello World application in a file `App`: